dmcallas/gradebook/README.md

 Dependencies
 ------------

-* You need to have Python (I am using 2.7, but may move to 3).
+* You need to have Python 3.
 * You must have Django installed.
 * You will also want to have [django-zurb-foundation](https://pypi.python.org/pypi/django-zurb-foundation)